Pure Maple Syrup in Nappanee Indiana

 Pure Maple Syrup

-I'll be honest with you — most of the maple syrup sitting on grocery store shelves around Elkhart County isn't really maple syrup.
+We will be honest with you — most of the maple syrup sitting on grocery store shelves around Elkhart County isn't really maple syrup.
 Read the label.
 You'll find corn syrup, caramel coloring, artificial flavor, and a maple leaf on the bottle that's doing a lot of heavy lifting.
-That's not what we make here.
+That's not what we sell here.

-If you've been driving out to Wakarusa, Goshen, or Middlebury looking for real local maple syrup, or paying premium prices at the farmers market downtown, you don't have to anymore.
+If you've been driving out to Wakarusa, Goshen, or Middlebury looking for real local maple syrup, you don't have to anymore.
 We're right here on CR 52, just a few miles from town.
-Folks from Bremen, Milford, and Elkhart make the trip out because once you taste syrup that came off a tree a few weeks ago, the stuff in the plastic jug doesn't cut it anymore.
-This is local maple syrup in Nappanee, Indiana the way it used to be made — and the way it should still be made.
+Folks from Bremen, Milford, and Elkhart make the trip out because once you taste syrup that came off a local tree recently, the stuff in the plastic jug doesn't cut it anymore.
+This is local maple syrup in the way it used to be made — and the way it should still be made.

 What Makes Our Maple Syrup Different

 It takes roughly 40 gallons of sap to make one gallon of finished syrup.
-We do it the slow way, watching color and consistency until it's exactly right.
+It's done the slow way, watching color and consistency until it's exactly right.
 No shortcuts.
-No shipping it off.
-Made right here in Indiana.

 Nothing Added

 This is the part that matters most.
-Our ingredient list is one word long: maple syrup.
+Our ingredient list is 2 words: maple sap.
 No corn syrup, no preservatives, no artificial coloring, no "natural flavor."
-If your grandmother would recognize it, we made it that way.
+If your grandmother would recognize it, that's how it was made.

 Made in Small Batches